luansheng/GwithGmatrixsoftware/README.md

           out       ==> outputname

-The makegmat.sh script performs some genotype and sample quality control using plink and these are the default paramters
+The makegmat.sh script performs some genotype and sample quality control using plink and these are the default parameters
               geno = 0.10
               mind = 0.10
               hwe  = 1e-25
               maf  = 0.01
-Open the script and chnage default if needed
+Open the script and change default if needed